Marriott Bonvoy Ambassador Plus One Benefit: Spend $40K, Gift Status

 Marriott Bonvoy Ambassador status requires earning 100 elite nights plus completing $23,000 of qualifying spending in a calendar year.
 It’s Marriott’s highest elite tier, and the only one with a revenue requirement.
 At least on paper, the incremental perks over Titanium status are fairly limited (like the Your24 benefit), though soft treatment is often better, and you might find you receive higher priority for upgrades.

-For the second year in a row, Marriott is providing an extra perk for Ambassador members who greatly exceed the spending requirement.
-Specifically, those who exceed $40,000 in eligible spending are able to invite their significant other to also receive Ambassador status throughout the remainder of the current membership year, and the entire following membership year.
+Those Ambassador members who exceed $40,000 in eligible spending in a calendar year are able to invite their significant other or someone living at their address to also receive Ambassador status throughout the remainder of the current membership year, and the entire following membership year.
 I like the way the email to eligible members phrases this:

 We know that for those who travel extensively, it often means there is an unsung hero supporting you, whether they are back at home or traveling alongside you.
 We would like to help you honor that special someone in your life by allowing you to pick a “plus one” to upgrade to Ambassador Elite.

-The concept behind this reward is great
+The concept behind this loyalty reward is great

 I can be tough on Marriott Bonvoy at times, as I feel like in many ways the program doesn’t try, because of how big the hotel group is.